MBA Course Descriptions

-Theory and practice of financial management in the international arena, including spot and forward markets for foreign exchange, currency futures and options contracts, international arbitrage conditions, foreign exchange exposure, foreign trade financing instruments, direct and portfolio investment abroad, and the role of country risk in determining investments.
+This course focuses on the theory and practice of financial management in the international arena, including spot and forward markets for foreign exchange, currency futures and options contracts, global arbitrage conditions, foreign exchange exposure, foreign trade financing instruments, direct and portfolio investment abroad, and the role of country risk in determining investments.

 Prerequisite: MBA 520

-MBA 536: Experience Innovation and Strategic Design (formerly Creativity in Management) (3 hrs)
+MBA 536: Experience Innovation and Strategic Design (3 hrs)

 Successful innovation involves creating more valuable experiences for users and customers.
-The course covers key concepts and methodologies for experience-based innovation, drawing on design and creativity frameworks to fully understand customer experiences.
+The course covers fundamental concepts and methodologies for experience-based innovation, drawing on design and creativity frameworks to fully understand customer experiences.
 Course activities include exercises and a project to practice innovation and “design-thinking” tools and techniques in a business context.
-Relevant strategic perspectives for designing innovative products and services are addressed through case studies and other managerial readings with practical business application.
-The importance of a multi-disciplinary approach to experience innovation is emphasized, such that the course is suitable for students in all disciplines with an interest in innovation.
+Students will address relevant strategic perspectives for designing innovative products and services through case studies and other managerial readings with practical business applications.
+The course emphasizes the importance of a multi-disciplinary approach to experience, such that the course is suitable for students in all disciplines with an interest in innovation.

 MBA 541: Supply Management (3 hrs)

-Major themes and strategies of supply management relationships.
-The focus is on establishing a basis for collaborative relationships with suppliers through focused market intelligence research, relationship assessment and management, negotiation, collaborative contracting, and on-going management of relationships in global supply chains.
-Emphasis on the importance of collaboration through the application of practical tools and approaches that drive mutually beneficial outcomes.
-Core processes around initial exploration and assessment of supply chain relationships, establishing metrics/expectations for the relationship, crafting and managing contracts, and sustaining continuous performance improvement in sourcing, logistics and operations.
+The course focuses on establishing a basis for collaborative relationships with suppliers through strategic market intelligence research, relationship assessment and management, negotiation, collaborative contracting, and on-going management of relationships in global supply chains.
+The course emphasizes the importance of collaboration through the application of practical tools and approaches that drive mutually beneficial outcomes.
 Every student will participate in a team-based supply chain project with an organization and will learn the team-based, deadline-driven nature of supply chain initiatives in a real-company setting.

 MBA 542: Supply Chain Logistics (3 hrs) *A

-In this course, a variety of tools and frameworks are presented in order to help students understand the basis behind effective logistics decision making and how it relates to broader issues in managing the entire supply chain and fulfilling the strategic objectives of a firm.
+In this course, a variety of tools and frameworks are presented to help students understand the foundation and logistics behind decision making.
+You will learn how it relates to broader issues in managing the entire supply chain and fulfilling the strategic objectives of a firm.
 Methods used include a mix of traditional lecture, interactive class discussion, case study analysis, spreadsheet exercises, and independent research.

 MBA 543: Planning and Control Systems (3 hrs) *A

-Design and management of operations planning and control systems for manufacturing firms.
-Capacity management, master production scheduling, production activity control.
-Just-in-time and time-based competition concepts.
-Multi-week simulation of decision making in manufacturing environment.
-Prerequisite: MBA 540
+The class takes students through the design and management of operations planning and control systems for manufacturing firms.
+Explore capacity management, master production scheduling, production activity control, in addition to just-in-time and time-based competition concepts.
+Students will even participate in multi-week simulations of decision making within a manufacturing environment.

 The primary objective of this course is to develop and improve students’ modeling skills through a variety of realistic situations.
-We start with problems requiring “back-of-the-envelope” analysis and extend this framework to strategic conundrums requiring extensive investigation.
-Through realistic examples, cases, and projects students develop their ability to identify the problem at hand and its essential features, to develop a structure for analyzing the problem, to identify and make explicit the sources of uncertainty in the decision environment, to carry out a cogent analysis, and to present the analysis and insights to interested parties in a compelling manner.
+We start with problems requiring “back-of-the-envelope” analysis and extend this framework to strategic.
+Through practical examples, cases, and projects, students learn to identify the issue at hand and its essential features.
+You will develop a structure for analyzing the problem, to identify and make explicit the sources of uncertainty in the decision environment, to carry out a cogent analysis, and to present the analysis and insights to interested parties in a compelling manner.

-This is a required capstone course in the Supply Chain Management concentration.
-The course is comprised of a team-based project working on a Supply Chain Resource Consortium (SCRC) partner company’s SCM issues.
-These projects will be as varied in scope as are company’s SC issues and improvement initiatives, but will focus on SC Relationships, SC Physical Flows and/or SC Information Flows.
+This practicum is a required capstone course in the Supply Chain Management concentration.
+The course includes a team-based project that tackles the issues of a Supply Chain Resource Consortium (SCRC) partner.
+These projects will be as varied in scope as our company’s SC issues and improvement initiatives but will focus on SC Relationships, SC Physical Flows, and SC Information Flows.
 Students will study technical supply chain issues particular to each project and will learn the team-based, deadline-driven nature of supply chain initiatives in a real company setting.
-Prerequisite: MBA 540.
-Application required.

 MBA 553: Business Process Design and Analysis (3 hrs) *A

-This course examines the major aspects of developing, analyzing, improving, and managing business processes, from a variety of perspectives.
-We will consider both strategic and executional issues critical to high-performance processes.
-We will also examine processes in a number of different industries and functional areas within firms, to identify similarities and differences of well-run processes.
-The course is practice-oriented, using cases, exercises, and discussions in order to learn and apply BPM skills and concepts.
+This course examines significant aspects of developing, analyzing, improving, and managing business processes from a variety of perspectives.
+We will consider both strategic and execution issues critical to high-performance operations.
+We will also examine processes in several different industries and functional areas within firms, to identify similarities and differences of well-run processes.
+The course is practice-oriented, using cases, exercises, and discussions to learn and apply BPM skills and concepts.

 MBA 555: Product Design and Development (4 hrs) *P